Rio+20 – Giving the education sector a powerful international voice

 The collaboration held a side event at the 2012 UN Conference on Sustainable Development in June.
 The full title of the side event is ‘Aiming higher, unlocking tertiary education's potential to accelerate sustainable development and the transition to a fair and green economy’ and it is endorsed and supported by UNESCO.
-Find out more about the side event.

 This is a fantastic achievement for the collaboration and will really help to raise the profile and the role of tertiary education in sustainable development and the transition to a green economy on the international stage.
 As the EAUC has been saying for years, the further and higher education sector has a critical role to play in environmental and sustainability issues, not least by leading the way in technology, being amongst the first to embrace new sustainability initiatives and, of course, by influencing students.

 The Future We Want - November 2012 event

 The EAUC brought together organisations and the Government following the strong educational commitments resulting from Rio+20.
 The EAUC facilitated an event, on 14 November at the University of Westminster, which aimed to engage influential stakeholders from the education community in discussion around how this important agenda could be taken forward and how NGOs, Government and Agencies can work together to accelerate constructive change for sustainability through formal and informal education.
 Find out more about the event.

 There are lots of ways to keep up to date on Rio: